Kick it Ol' School this summer

 The only catch when it comes to these restaurants is their quality selection of fresh prawns, juicy crab and even a spicy spaghetti marinara or two.

+We’ve been working on a series of articles covering the best restaurants in Brisbane.
 From lobster on white tablecloths to crispy fish and chips taken away to eat on the balcony, we’ve gathered a list of best seafood restaurants Brisbane has to offer.

 More than just a one-trick seahorse, One Fish Two Fish is what modern seafood eatery dreams are made of.
 Kick back in the mini Kanga Point Queenslander with some cheeky cocktails on tap, being the perfect pairing to a Quarter-flounder with panko-crumbed flounder goujons, lettuce, cheese, house-made tartare and fries, grilled salmon with kale, quinoa and tomato salad, and whole salt-baked fish of the day.
 You’ll be in shuck and oar at the primo quality.